 Research that involves higher risk factors or so-called "vulnerable populations" (e.g., children) requires the approval of the full IRB, which meets once a month during the academic year.
 Research funded by federal grants must also be reviewed by the entire IRB.
 For an application to be considered by the full IRB, the complete and final application must be submitted at least one week before the committee meets.
 Incomplete, draft, or partial applications received by this date will not be considered to have met the deadline.

-Deadlines for January and Spring 2014 - all deadlines occur on the date specified at 11:59 p.m.
+Deadlines for Fall 2014 - all deadlines occur on the date specified at 11:59 p.m.

 Meeting, November 21 - Deadline, November 14